 Methods

-You can generate SQL statements with the help of methods that are support <IQueryable> interface.
+You can generate SQL statements with the help of methods that support the <IQueryable> interface.

-The query below retrieves all companies from USA that have orders latest than 1998 year.
-The results of query are ordered by OrderId.
+The query below retrieves all companies from the USA that have orders later than the year 1998.
+The results of the query are ordered by OrderId.

 CrmDemoContext.CrmDemoDataContext db = new CrmDemoContext.CrmDemoDataContext();